New

 Make sure your study is in a published (active) state.
 If you recently made changes and republished, the link should still be the same.
 If you're sharing the link and participants are having trouble, check that you're copying the full URL.

-"I want to run the same study with a different audience"
+"I want to run the same study with a different participant group"

 The best approach is to create a new study.
-You can use your existing study as a starting point and adjust the target audience description and any audience-specific questions.
+You can use your existing study as a starting point and adjust the target participant description and any participant-specific questions.
 This keeps your data clean and your analysis straightforward.

 "I'm not sure if my study is ready"